LakhanaSolutions/scroll-flutter/docs/tech-info.md

 - **Premium Features**: Toggleable premium functionality
 - **UI Experiments**: A/B testing for subscription conversion

-This comprehensive technical overview documents the complete Siraaj platform architecture with detailed focus on the advanced trial user restriction system and premium content access controls.
+This comprehensive technical overview documents the complete Scroll platform architecture with detailed focus on the advanced trial user restriction system and premium content access controls.